 This game can also be referred to as "I'm going on a picnic and I'm bringing".
 Each person should take it in turns and repeat the following phrase, "I went to the shops and I bought...".
 The next word that follows should begin with the letter A, then moving on to the next person who will then repeat what the last person said but adding another item starting with the letter B. Continue this pattern until there's only one person left who is able to recite all of the items that were bought.

-8. 20 QUESTIONS
+8. 20 questions

-If you’re playing this game with small children, they may like to refer to this game as guess the animal.
-In this game, one person should secretly think of an animal and allow the other players to take it turns asking yes or no questions.
-For example, “can it fly?”.
-After 20 questions, each person should then take it turns to make a guess, which should continue until somebody guesses correctly.
+If you're playing this game with small children, they may like to refer to this game as guess the animal.
+In this game, one person should secretly think of an animal and allow the other players to take turns asking yes or no questions.
+For example, "can it fly?".
+After 20 questions, each person should then take turns to make a guess, which should continue until somebody guesses correctly.

 This game is easy peasy.
 All you have to do is each time you enter a tunnel while on your travels, everybody (but the driver) holds their breath and whoever can hold it for the longest is the winner!

-Again, it’s another basic game.
-Slug bugs in this game are defined as classic Volkswagen bugs, vans and pickups.
+Again, it's another basic game.
+Slug bugs in this game are defined as classic Volkswagen bugs, vans, and pickups.
 All everybody has to do is stare out of the window and keep track of how many Volkswagen Beetles you see on the road and the first to 10 wins.
-Some people also like to incorporate newer models in to the game and not just the classic bugs.
+Some people also like to incorporate newer models into the game and not just the classic bugs.